Aw1ks/photos-of-space-in-the-telegram/README.md

 ```
 python tg_bot.py --folder (the name of the folder from which you want to send the photo) --time(the time interval between sending the photo)
 ```
-It is important to note that the time period is counted in seconds You can also run this script without the time argument, then the interval between sending the photo will be 4 hours.
+It is important to note that the time period is counted in seconds.

+You can also run this script without the time argument, then the interval between sending the photo will be 4 hours.
 ```
 python tg_bot.py --folder (the name of the folder from which you want to send the photo)